 Books about Fireworks, the Flag and the Fourth of July

-O, Say Can You See?
-America's Symbols, Landmarks, And Important Words is a wonderful read for anyone wondering about our American symbols.
+This book is a wonderful read for anyone wondering about our American symbols.
 Why do we use the term 'Uncle Sam'?
 What do the stars and stripes on the flag respresent?
-Learn some fun facts about a number of America's symbols.
+Learn some fun facts about a number of America's landmarks and symbols.
 Best for ages 5 - 10.

-And I had to recommend Schoolhouse Rock: America!
+And I had to recommend the Schoolhouse Rock: America!
 DVD!

-I use to love seeing these short videos on Saturday mornings and now enjoy watching them with my kids.
-This edition shares a TON of historical information in short, informative videos and catchy songs (you'll find yourself signing 'Shot heard around the World' later that evening).
-Kids as young as preschool age will enjoy the music and even teens will learn a few news things
+I loved seeing these short videos on Saturday mornings and now enjoy watching them with my kids.
+This edition shares a TON of historical information in short, informative videos and catchy songs (you'll find yourself signing 'Shot heard around the World' later that evening and I'm sure most parents will fondly recall "I'm just a Bill").
+Kids as young as preschool age will enjoy the music and even teens will learn a few news things about our country.

 How do you celebrate July 4th & other patriotic days?